pv/pydocweb/doc/development.rst

     Docstring
-        .name         = unique Python name for the docstring .source_doc   = full text of the docstring, currently in SVN .base_doc     = full text of the docstring, last merged .merge_status = flag indicating if there's a merge waiting, or conflict .revisions    = [DocstringRevision, ...]
+        .name         = unique Python name for the docstring .source_doc   = full text of the docstring, currently in VCS .base_doc     = full text of the docstring, last merged .merge_status = flag indicating if there's a merge waiting, or conflict .revisions    = [DocstringRevision, ...]